 RAs are only tested on the rules of the game, but have not been tested on how to run a tournament or deal with player issues.
 If you are a Rules Advisor who wants to learn how to help solve issues when things go wrong, or how to run an event at your local game store, than you’ll want to start looking at Level 1.

-RAs are non-paying members and not certified Judges, and therefore do not get access to Member Mailings or other Judge Benefits.
+RAs are non-paying members and not certified Judges, and therefore do not get access to Judge Benefits.

 RAs will be awarded upon completion of the Magic Core Competencies track.